-The Region is characterized by China’s development from a developing country to the second largest economy in the world, the political division of the Korean Peninsula and the cross-strait relations between China and Taiwan.
-The overlapping territorial claims in the East China Sea are a frequent source of tensions as well.
+The region is characterized by China’s development from a developing country to the second largest economy in the world.
+North Korea’s nuclear- and armament policy and overlapping territorial claims in the South- and East China Sea are frequent sources of tensions.

 The People’s Republic of China is set to combine economic power and “realpolitik” with elements of “soft power”.
 Keeping, respectively restoring territorial integrity to secure the Chinese modernization process and non-interference in domestic affairs are the basic principles of this policy.
 Since the adoption of the reform policy in 1978 a process of economic and social change has been underway in China.
 The results of that dynamic economic development include a widening social gap, particularly between rural and urban regions and between coastal and landlocked provinces of the country.
 In addition, there are the ecological consequences of economic development, and bottlenecks in energy and water supply.
 The current Five-Year Plan is based on the principle of “smaller but better growth”, meaning a shift towards innovation and service industries, increase in domestic consumption, job creation, poverty reduction, and environmental protection.

-The EU is China’s most important trade partner and investor, China itself is the second biggest trading partner of the EU (following the US).
+The EU is China’s most important trading partner and investor, China is the second biggest trading partner of the EU (following the US).
 The Strategic Partnership between the EU and China was initiated in 2003, taking account of China’s growing importance.
-Since 1994, the EU-China human rights dialogue has been held on a semi-annual basis.
-There is also a regular political exchange of views at various levels, including, for instance, the annual EU-China Summit.
+Since 1994, the EU-China human rights dialogue has been held periodically.
+There is also a regular political exchange at various levels, including, for instance, the annual EU-China Summit.
 Its goal is effective cooperation between the EU and China on international and global agendas, in international fora and economic relations.

-In accordance with most states of the international community, Austria – and all EU member states – pursues a “One-China-Policy”.
+In accordance with most states of the international community, Austria – and all EU member states – follow a “One-China-Policy”.
 Austria does not have diplomatic relations with Taiwan.
-However, close cooperation between Taiwan and Austria in various fields such as culture, education, science, business and consular affairs has been maintained for many years.
-Furthermore, an Austria-office is located in Taipei.
+Close cooperation between Taiwan and Austria in various fields such as culture, education, science, business and consular affairs has been maintained for many years.

-Since the end of the Cold War Japan has been undertaking efforts aimed at global political commitment which is reflected in the country’s active participation in international peace conferences and in UN peacekeeping operations.
-Japan’s wish for a permanent seat in the UN Security Council has not yet been realised.
+Since the end of the Cold War Japan is expanding its active global political commitment which is reflected by the country’s participation in international peace conferences and in UN peacekeeping operations.
 Political tensions with neighbouring countries (China, South Korea) arise periodically, especially over overlapping territorial claims to certain island groups, and interpretations of history.